 Surrounded by large, private estates and the Whitney State Forest, North Wales enjoys a strong sense of protection and serenity.
 Ample pasture and cropland provide numerous opportunities for cattle, horses, viticulture, or other agricultural pursuits.
 Great Run and two other streams meander through the center of the property, and several ponds attract waterfowl and offer excellent fishing.
 The varied and healthy habitats of the land also provide a plethora of seasonal sport shooting and game hunting.

 The nearly 1.5-mile drive winds from the gate house through tree-lined meadows, over stone bridges, and past stately hardwoods to an opening that offers the first glimpse of the manor house.
 At the crest of a hill, a stunning two-story carriage house is situated at the beginning of a grand and double allée of maple trees that lead for approximately a quarter mile to the circa 1776 stone mansion.

-To learn more about North Wales or to schedule a showing, contact Stephen McLean at McLean Faulconer Inc.
+To learn more about North Wales or to schedule a showing, contact Jim Faulconer at McLean Faulconer Inc.

 All information is from sources deemed reliable but is not guaranteed and is submitted subject to any errors, omissions, changes in price or prior sale, or withdrawal without notice.
 National Association of Realtors, Virginia Chapter, National Farm & Land Institute, American Chapter International Real Estate Federation, Equal Housing Opportunity.

 © 2021 McLean Faulconer Inc - All Rights Reserved.